 The Osaka amazing day pass is worth 2500 Yen for 1-day and 3,300 Yen for the 2-day option.
 It allows tourists to avail of unlimited bus and train rides for 24 (or 48) hours; free entrance to over 30 tourist sites and major attractions and discounts on shops and other facilities.
 There is a comprehensive user guide that comes with the pass and some sample tour guide that tourists can follow.

 We did a modified version of the Superb View Tour.
 Here’s a summary of the beautiful places we’ve visited.
 If you want to see the different tour offerings, I suggest you go to this link.

-- Umeda Sky Building must be one of the most beautiful skyscrapers I’ve seen so far.
-There’s an escalator bridge connecting the entrance building to the main observatory – it was the scariest escalator ride we’ve experienced ever.
+- Umeda Sky Building must be one of the most beautiful skyscrapers I’ve seen so far, I’ve never been to many 🙂 The escalator bridge connecting the entrance building to the main observatory was probably the scariest escalator ride I’ve experienced, ever.
 It was a good decision to visit in the morning because there are not much visitors yet, most people would normally go there late afternoon.
 I’m sure the view would have been lovely with the sunset but it was still as wonderful in the morning. ^_^

 - HEP Five Ferris Wheel.
 This was an unplanned stop but since it was just a few mins walk from Umeda, we decided to give it a try.
 HEP Five is actually a shopping mall but it’s more popular because of it’s huge red Ferris wheel with another panoramic view of the city.

 - Osaka Museum of Housing and Living is probably one of the most underrated of all the stops we’ve been to.
 It tries to replicate a piece of Osaka in the late Edo period, there were model houses and shops that allows visitors to see how Japanese people lived in the past.
 My favorite are the miniature models of the city and the streets and how the Japanese people built and rebuilt their communities.